 The Company maintains an allowance for doubtful accounts for estimated losses resulting from the inability or unwillingness of its customers to make required payments.
 The Company records a specific allowance based on an analysis of individual past-due balances.
 Additionally, based on its historical write-offs and collections experience, the Company records an additional allowance based on a percentage of outstanding receivables.
 The Company performs credit evaluations of its customers' financial condition.
 These evaluations require significant judgment and are based on a variety of factors including, but not limited to, current economic trends, payment history and financial review of the customer.
+Actual collection losses may differ from management's estimates, and such differences could be material to the Company's financial position and results of operations.

-The Company depends primarily on a single contract manufacturer for the bulk of its finished goods inventory.
-The Company generally purchases its product through purchase orders and has no supply agreements with its suppliers or contract manufacturers.
+The Company depends primarily on a small number of outside contract manufacturers for the bulk of its finished goods inventory.
+The Company generally purchases its product through purchase orders with its suppliers or contract manufacturers.
 While the Company seeks to maintain a sufficient reserve of its products, the Company's business and results of operations could be adversely affected by a stoppage or delay in receiving such products, the receipt of defective parts, an increase in price of such products or the Company's inability to obtain lower prices from its contract manufacturers and suppliers in response to competitive pressures.